Maria Iankovskaia

-Maria Iankovskaia (alternate spellings: Maria Yankovskaya, Masha Yankovskaya; born 21 September 2012) is a Russian singer, blogger, and actress.
+Maria Iankovskaia (alternate spellings: Maria Yankovskaya, Masha Yankovskaya, Masha Iankovskaia; born 21 September 2012) is a Russian singer, blogger, and actress.
 She is a regular host on the STS Kids television channel.

 Early age, education, and career

 Iankovskaia was born on 21 September 2012 in Moscow.
 Her father is a businessman, and mother is a producer at STS Kids.

 She studied piano and vocals at the Glière Music School.
 She has a band called ZU Rock Band.
 She also performs solo, as well as in a duo with her older brother Georgy.

 In 2024, she recorded a duet with Russian singer Betsy, "Sigma Boy."

+In 2025, she was nominated for the Forbes 30 Under 30 list.